The Magic World by E Nesbit,

 So what is it essentially?
 It is a novel about folktales and fairytales, especially the latter with their implicit morals and rules for living an honest life.
 It’s also a story about living in a fictional dream-like world in real time which somehow becomes real.
 And it’s a narrative about how living in a fairytale world can reveal secrets and the difference between truth and lies.

-Angela Carter The Bloody Chamber and Other Stories Introduction by Helen Simpson
+The Bloody Chamber and Other Stories by Angela Carter.
+Introduction by Helen Simpson.
+Vintage Books 2006 (1979).

 This post was part of Witch Week, an annual celebration of fantasy books and authors on Emerald City Book Review which this year ran from October 31st (Halloween) to November 6th (following on from Guy Fawkes).
 This year’s theme was New Tales from Old, focusing on fiction based in fairy tale, folklore, and myth.
 Lory, who hosts the Week on her review blog, introduced Don’t Bet on the Prince as a “groundbreaking collection of feminist fairy tales and critical essays”.